dinkelk/PyDyGraphs/README.md

 ## Example

-Running this code in an [Ipython Notebook](http://ipython.org/notebook.html) will generate a timeseries plot using the [Dygraphs](http://dygraphs.com/) javascript library.
+Pasting this code in an [Ipython Notebook](http://ipython.org/notebook.html) will generate an interactive timeseries plot.

     # Import pydygraphs and numpy
     import pydygraphs